philipnathan/ecommerce_backend/README.md

 ## Project Architecture

-This project uses and MVC-based architecture with a clear seperation between:
+This project implements a layered architecture, inspired by clean architecture principles, with a clear separation of concerns:

+### Layers:

+1. **Controller Layer:**

--   Controller: Manages endpoint logic
+    - Manages HTTP request handling and response formation
+    - Passes request data and authentication information to the Service layer

+2. **Service Layer:**

--   Service: Handle business logic
+    - Implements core business logic and rules
+    - Orchestrates the use of one or more repositories
+    - Performs data transformations and complex operations

+3. **Repository Layer:**
--   Repository: Manages database interactions
+    - Manages direct interactions with the database
+    - Impelements database operations (e.g., create, find, update, and, delete)

+This architecture promotes:

+-   Clear separation of responsibilities
+-   Testability of individual components
+-   Flexibility to change implementation details
+-   Scalability for complex business logic

 ## Database Structure